 - Carry prescription medicines and food for special dietary requirements (including baby foods), for use during the trip.
 You must carry with you supporting documentation for prescription medication;

-Buy liquids such as drinks and perfumes, either in an EU airport shop (when located beyond the point where you show your boarding pass), or on board an aircraft operated by an EU airline.
+- Buy liquids such as drinks and perfumes, either in an EU airport shop (when located beyond the point where you show your boarding pass), or on board an aircraft operated by an EU airline.
 If they are sold in a special sealed bag, do not open it before you are screened - otherwise the contents may have to be surrendered at the checkpoint.
-(If you transfer at an EU airport, do not open the bag before screening at your transfer airport).
-Please note a proof of purchased may be requested for any purchased items.
+(If you transfer at an EU airport, do not open the bag before screening at your transfer airport.)
+Please note a proof of purchase may be requested for any items you have bought.

 Please click here for the flyer detailing rules on liquids and gels from January 2014.
 If you have any doubts, please ask your airline or travel agent in advance of travel.